jwhitham/spdif-bit-exactness-tools/README.md

 [picoscope\_decode.py](picoscope_decode.py) method with something appropriate for your oscilloscope's output format.

-If your configuration is incorrect, then the output may be processed in various ways by your audio player software, the Windows audio API or device driver.
+If your configuration is incorrect, then the output may be processed in various ways by your music player software, the OS, or device drivers.
 In this case you will see some audio data, but it won't be a bit-exact copy of the test pattern.

-You will see a message such as:
+The sigtest.py program will print messages such as:

     Unable to find the 654321 marker within the audio data